ragarwalll/rahul-resume/docs/docs/getting-started/data-json.md

           If you have a lot of content, it is advisable to use `ultra` or `tight` spacing.

+=== ":material-page-layout-footer: Hide Footer"

+    ```{ .json .copy .select .annotate hl_lines="5"}
+    {
+      "firstName": "Rahul",
+      "preset": "deedy-inspired-open-fonts",
+      "spacing": "ultra"
+      "hideFooter": true // (1)
+    }
+    ```

+    1. :material-help-circle: Optional.
+Defines if the footer should be hidden.
+Default is `false`.

+    By default, the footer contains the `This resume was generated using` text.
+If you don't want to display it, you can use this field.

 ### Sections

 `key: resume.sections[]`